 I’m going to start with a pre-apology.
 This won’t be my best post, but I always believe in showing up when expected- and transparency.
 Muck is all part of leadership, pretending it’s easy doesn’t help grow leaders.

-I had planned for a productive weekend: A glorious cocktail of preparation for some very important work I am doing on trust with a group of Nigerian higher education leaders this week; a number of proposals and design work (game on); and getting the blog ready for this week in English and Spanish (check out our new Spanish site).
+I had planned for a productive weekend: A glorious cocktail of preparation for some very important work I am doing on trust with a group of Nigerian higher education leaders this week; a number of proposals and design work (game on); and getting the blog ready for this week in English and Spanish.
 Oh yes, and another surprise coming soon for you.
 And then of course the family fun like watching little league baseball, a birthday party, and some Father’s day celebration.
 I was hoping to have a brilliant Father’s Day post.
 If you’re newer here, read this one from my first year of blogging (about my Dad who this year spent his Father’s Day supporting me at the hospital… yup, foreshadowing)